 About

-Opening Minds is an initiative of the Mental Health Commission of Canada (MHCC) and is the largest systematic effort in Canadian history focused on eliminating stigma.
+Opening Minds is a not-for-profit charity created by the Mental Health Commission of Canada.
+It represents the largest systematic effort in Canadian history focused on eliminating stigma related to mental illness.

 Our Vision: A world where everyone supports and strives for good mental health, enabling people to live fulfilling lives.